habitat-sh/on-prem-builder/docs-chef-io/content/manage/scaling.md

 * TCP 9638 - Habitat configuration gossip
 * UDP 9638 - Habitat configuration gossip
 * TCP 9636 - Builder API HTTP
-* TCP 5432 - postgresql
+* TCP 5432 - PostgreSQL
-* TCP 9000 - minio
+* TCP 9000 - MinIO
 * TCP 11211 - memcached

 ### Create and update bldr.env

-The `bldr.env` file for your single on-prem builder node contains most of the information required to bootstrap a new frontend and will be used during the installation process.
+The `bldr.env` file for your single on-prem Habitat Builder node contains most of the information required to bootstrap a new frontend and is used during the installation process.
 However, some configuration will need to change.

-Update the values of `OAUTH_REDIRECT_URL`, `OAUTH_CLIENT_ID` and `OAUTH_CLIENT_SECRET` as per the on-premise OAuth2 provider.
+Update the values of `OAUTH_REDIRECT_URL`, `OAUTH_CLIENT_ID` and `OAUTH_CLIENT_SECRET` as per the on-premises OAuth2 provider.

-In the case that your on-prem-builder cluster is backed by cloud services and you are running multiple frontend instances `OAUTH_REDIRECT_URL` should be pointed to your load-balancer.
+If your on-prem Habitat Builder cluster is backed by cloud services and you are running multiple frontend instances, set `OAUTH_REDIRECT_URL` to your load balancer URL.

 In the case that you are _not_ backing your cluster with cloud services you will need to update the values of `POSTGRES_HOST`, and `MINIO_ENDPOINT`.